Policy Briefings and Fact Sheets

-Below is a selection of policy briefings prepared by The Lesbian & Gay Foundation.
+Below is a selection of policy briefings and fact sheets prepared by The Lesbian & Gay Foundation.
 For more information contact firstname.lastname@example.org.

 The Marriage (Same Sex Couples) Act enshrines equal marriage in law and will allow same-sex couples to marry in England and Wales.
 This policy briefing aims to summarise the new legislation and set out what it means for the lesbian, gay, bisexual and trans (LGB&T) community.

 Freedom of Information (FOI) Act | Download Briefing (.pdf)